arun-kr-reddy/notes/operating_system.md

   assert (PA < VA + base + bound)
   ```
 - **role of OS in translation:**
-  - maintains free list of memeory
+  - maintains free list of memory
   - allocate space to process during creation and clean up when done
   - maintains information of where space is allocated to each process (in PCB)
   - sets address translation information in hardware and updates this on context switch
   - handles traps due to illegal memory access
-- **segmentation:** generalized base & bounds, each segment of memory image placed seperately, multiple base & bound values stored in MMU, good for sparse address space, but variable sized allocation leads to external framentation due to small holes in memory left between segments
+- **segmentation:** generalized base & bounds, each segment of memory image placed separately, multiple base & bound values stored in MMU, good for sparse address space, but variable sized allocation leads to external fragmentation due to small holes in memory left between segments
   ![](./media/operating_systems/segmentation.png)
 - **internal fragmentation:** unused part of memory block assigned to a process cannot be used by other processes, can be solved using dynamic partitioning to allocate space to process
   **external fragmentation:** total memory space is enough to satisfy a request or to reside a process in it but it is not contiguous so it cannot be used